uyar/kirlent-docutils/README.rst

-kirlent_docutils is a set of tools for generating impress.js and reveal.js presentations from restructured text documents.
+kirlent-docutils is a set of tools for generating impress.js and reveal.js presentations from restructured text documents.